PROCTOR: LEONARD ROGERS JR.

 The NATE Technical Committee, comprised of industry experts nationwide, oversees the Knowledge Areas of Technician Expertise (KATEs) and all test development.
-KATEs are statistically proven job task analysis from which all questions are developed
+KATEs are statistically proven job task analyses from which all questions are developed.

 Anyone interested in obtaining NATE certification may take the tests by contacting a NATE-approved testing organization and paying the appropriate testing fees.